 Call at the Baltic island of Gotland, one of Sweden’s richest historical regions with more than 100 medieval churches and numerous prehistoric sites.
 Walk through the pedestrianized Old Town in Visby, “city of roses and ruins.”
 This former Hanseatic city gained UNESCO World Heritage status in 1995 for the well-preserved 13th-century walls that fortify its perimeter, still interspersed with medieval gates and many of the original towers.
 See houses from the Middle Ages along the cobblestone streets, the iconic towers of the Cathedral of St. Mary (the only of Visby’s old churches still in use today) and the small but spectacular botanical gardens that have drawn garden enthusiasts since 1855.
-(B,L,D)

 Day 10 — Stockholm/U.S.

+Be on deck as you cruise through the scenic Stockholm archipelago, the gateway to the magnificent "Venice of the North."
 Disembark the ship in Stockholm and continue on the Post-Cruise Option, or depart for the U.S. (B)